skull4L/College-notes/Biology/(7) Genetics and Ecosystems/Populations and evolution/Isolation and speciation.md

 - Members of a species are able to reproduce with each other and not others
 - They are reproductively separated from other species

-- New species form when 2 populations become reproductively seperated in some way.
+- New species form when 2 populations become reproductively separated in some way.
 This can be as a result of genetic change caused by natural selection.
 - Members of the same species are capable of breeding with members from different populations.
-- If 2 populations become separated for long enough this may no longer be the case, as they for 2 separate gene pools and undergo different mutations.
+- If 2 populations become separated for long enough, this may no longer be the case, as they for 2 separate gene pools and undergo different mutations.
 They will eventually become genetically different
 - Each population will experience different selection pressures due to different climates further driving them apart.
-- Allelic frequencies will change between the 2 populations as they adapt to their different environments.
+- Allele frequencies will change between the 2 populations as they adapt to their different environments.
 This is known as adaptive radiation
 - This means that eventually the 2 populations will be no longer able to interbreed.
 By this point they are 2 different species each with a separate gene pool

 - In small populations, speciation can occur via genetic drift